 Can I be really, really transparent?

 I am personally ready to have kids.
-I am 32, I have matured immensely over the last few years and I realize that it will probably happen in the next few years.
+At the time of writing this article I am 32, I have matured immensely over the last few years and I realize that it will (God willing) probably happen in the next few years.

 In fact, millennials as a whole are prolonging on having kids more and more each year.
-Recently, I wrote about the Sacrifices We Made to Pay Off $150,000 in student loan debt and kids was one of them.
+Just recently, I wrote about the sacrifices we have made to pay off student loans, and not having kids was one of those sacrifices.